mph-/lcapy/doc/netlists.rst

 - Capacitor:

-   `Cname Np Nm L`
+   `Cname Np Nm C`

-   `Cname Np Nm L v0`   Here `i0` is the voltage across the capacitor.
+   `Cname Np Nm C v0`   Here `v0` is the voltage across the capacitor.
 If this is specified then the circuit is solved as an initial value problem.

 - Voltage-controlled voltage source (VCVS) of gain H with controlling nodes Nip and Nim: